Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Preliminaries

 Since $R\rightarrow R^h \rightarrow R^{sh}$ is a sequence of faithfully flat maps, the induced maps on spectra are surjective.
 In particular, we must have that $|\Min R|\le |\Min R^h| \le |\Min R^{sh}|$.
 Thus, if either $R^h$ or $R^{sh}$ has a unique minimal prime, so does $R$.

-\begin{sdef} Let $R$ be a ring and let $\mfm \in \Max R$.
+\begin{sdef} Let $R$ be a ring and let $\mfm$ be a maximal ideal of $R$.
 The \textbf{number of (geometric) branches of $R$ at $\mfm$} is the number of minimal primes of the (strict) henselization of the local ring $R_\mfm$.
 If $(R,\mfm)$ is local, we denote the number of geometric branches of $R$ by $b(R)$, that is, $b(R)=|\Min R^{sh}|$.
-If $R$ has a single (geometric) branch, then we say $R$ is \textbf{(geometrically) unibranched}. \end{sdef}
+If $R$ has a single (geometric) branch, then we say that $R$ is \textbf{(geometrically) unibranched}. \end{sdef}

 The notions of branches and geometric branches of a ring can also be understood by studying the normalization of the ring.
 We next recall that the geometric branches of a local ring can be counted by the sums of the separable degrees of certain extension fields of the residue fields arising from the normalization map; see \cite[Tag~0C37(5)]{stacks}.